A study of the new Tie2 blood test in women having bevacizumab for ovarian cancer (VALTIVE1)

 Treatment

 The chemotherapy drugs are carboplatin and paclitaxel.
 You have them as a drip into a vein once every 3 weeks.
-You have up to 6 cycles of treatment Open a glossary item.
+You have at least 6 cycles of treatment Open a glossary item.

 You have bevacizumab as a drip into a vein.
 You have this once every 3 weeks for up to a year.
 Your doctor tells you when you start bevacizumab.